habinski/Colors/README.md

 # Colors
-Game clicker for android made on Unity
+Clicker-game for android made on Unity